 Platform: Mobile Application

-Application that functions as a platform to help young individuals find a suitable career by providing information on crafts based on skills, interest and personality.
+Application that functions as a platform to help young individuals to find a suitable career by providing information on crafts based on skills, interest and personality.

 Project Name: WorkAble